dadrus/jpa-unit/README.md

 - Enables bootstrapping of the database schema and contents using plain data base statements (e.g. SQL) or arbitrary frameworks, like e.g. [FlywayDB](https://flywaydb.org) or [Liquibase](http://www.liquibase.org) before the starting of JPA provider
 - Implements seamless integration with CDI.
 - Supports acceptance based testing using [Cucumber](https://cucumber.io/docs/reference/jvm#java)
-- Supports SQL and NoSQL (see below for a list of supported NoSQL databases and known limitations) databases (based on what is possible with the chosen JPA provider).
+- Supports SQL and NoSQL databases (based on what is possible with the chosen JPA provider).
+See below for a list of supported NoSQL databases and known limitations.

 ## Credits